Integrality of Hecke eigenvalues and the growth of Hecke fields: Integrality of eigenvalues

 \begin{rem} We compare our method with the one by Shin and Templier \cite{ShinTemplier} as follows.
 Shin and Templier \cite[Proposition 4.1]{ShinTemplier} proved the integrality of Satake parameters of some irreducible cohomological conjugate-self-dual cuspidal automorphic representations of $\GL_n(\AA_F)$ for some number field $F$.
 They used compatible systems of Galois representations and Saito's integrality result \cite{Saito} of Frobenius actions arising in arithmetic geometry.
-It was generalized to some groups $G$ such as symplectic, quasi-split special orthogonal, and quasi-split unitary groups in the same paper \cite[Corollary 4.16]{ShinTemplier} by deducing it to \cite[Proposition 4.1]{ShinTemplier} via endoscopic liftings to $\GL_n$.
-By virtue of the integrality, the local result \cite[Lemma 5.1]{ShinTemplier} was proved, and hence two integrality results \cite[Proposition 4.1]{ShinTemplier} and \cite[Lemma 5.1]{ShinTemplier} mentioned above lead us to \cite[Proposition 5.5]{ShinTemplier} and \cite[Corollary 5.7]{ShinTemplier}.
+It was generalized to some groups $G$ such as symplectic, quasi-split special orthogonal, and quasi-split unitary groups in the same paper \cite[Corollary 4.16]{ShinTemplier} by deducing such general cases to the $\GL_n$-case \cite[Proposition 4.1]{ShinTemplier} via endoscopic liftings to $\GL_n$.
+By virtue of the integrality, the local result \cite[Lemma 5.1]{ShinTemplier} was proved, and hence two integrality results \cite[Proposition 4.1]{ShinTemplier} and \cite[Lemma 5.1]{ShinTemplier} mentioned above lead us to the finiteness of representations with bounded degree of fields of rationality (\cite[Proposition 5.5]{ShinTemplier} and \cite[Corollary 5.7]{ShinTemplier}).
 Finally, \cite[Corollary 5.7]{ShinTemplier} was essentially used for proving their main result \cite[Theorem 6.1]{ShinTemplier} on the growth of fields of rationality.
-Furthermore, \cite[Corollary 6.4]{ShinTemplier}, \cite[Theorem 6.6]{ShinTemplier} and \cite[Proposition 6.10]{ShinTemplier} depend on the local result \cite[Lemma 5.1]{ShinTemplier}.
+Furthermore, three results \cite[Corollary 6.4]{ShinTemplier}, \cite[Theorem 6.6]{ShinTemplier} and \cite[Proposition 6.10]{ShinTemplier} on fields of rationality depend on the local result \cite[Lemma 5.1]{ShinTemplier}.
 In Arthur's endoscopic classification, we need hypotheses such as the stabilization of twisted trace formulas\footnote{This stabilization was given by Moeglin and Waldspurger in \cite{MoeglinWaldspurger1} and \cite{MoeglinWaldspurger2}.} and the weighted fundamental lemma {\rm(}cf.\ \cite[Hypothesis 4.8]{ShinTemplier} and \cite[footnote 10 in p.2031]{ShinTemplier}{\rm)}.
 Although Shin and Templier's result covers a larger class of algebraic groups, their technique depends on these hypotheses on endoscopic classifications and the global Langlands correspondence for $\GL_n$.
 Their technique seems so difficult and integrality was not much explicated in \cite[Proposition 4.1]{ShinTemplier}.
 On the other hand, our proof of integrality is elementary and independent of their technique.

 \end{rem}